I love discovering and sharing simple recipes that you can make at home. They make for a healthier option than store-bought products.

 I've been making peanut butter at home for quite a while now.
 It's incredibly easy and the end result is so delicious that you'll never turn to store-bought peanut butter ever again!
 So many peanut butter tutorials have cropped up online, but here's my version to guide you through making peanut butter, even if you've never made it before.

-These additives are actually harmful to health, as we shall look at below:
+The additives found in commercial peanut butter products are actually harmful to health, as we shall look at below.

 The Dangers of Harmful Ingredients in Peanut Butter

-Contribute to fatty deposits in the liver, clog arteries, cause type II diabetes, cause hyperactivity in children, speeds up aging, weakens immune system
+This contributes to fatty deposits in the liver, clogs arteries, causes type II diabetes, speeds up aging, and weakens the immune system.

 Hydrogenated Vegetable Oils